 Dogs bark.
 There’s no denying the fact that barking is a natural reaction for most canines.
 But sometimes, dog barking can become a problem and an annoyance.
-Oftentimes, owners respond to barking in ways that fail to address long-term behavior.
+Oftentimes, owners try to stop a dog from barking in ways that fail to address long-term behavior.
 Examples include yelling, rewarding bad habits, or inconsistently disciplining.

 Sometimes, the most straightforward solutions work.
 For dogs who have established barking as a leisure-time activity, though, a simple solution does not always work.
 Luckily, there are several recommendations trainers and dog behaviorists offer for dealing with your dog’s barking.

 A dog may bark at people or other dogs if they haven’t been socialized well enough.
 A dog that has had many positive experiences with all ages and types of people, including people on bikes, in wheelchairs, children, etc., is less likely to bark at them.
-Letting your dog meet the mailman and the UPS driver and asking them to give him a dog biscuit can help.
+Letting your dog meet the mailman and the UPS driver, for example, and asking them to give your dog a cookie can help.

 Dog Toys and Puzzles

-There are a number of products that will give your dog something to do.
-For example, treats can be placed inside a toy, and the dog will work to get the treats out.
+There are a number of interactive dog toys that will give your dog something to do.
+For example, treats can be placed inside a dog puzzle toy, and the dog will work to get the treats out.

 A common suggestion by trainers for dogs who bark when owners are gone is to leave the dog with some familiar sounds, such as a radio or television program.
 The idea is that these approximate the household sounds when the owner is present.
 Additional steps, such as closing the blinds before you leave the house, can help by removing your dog’s opportunity to see things, such as squirrels or the mailman, that will tempt them to bark.